Audrey Hunt, the author of "Anyone Can Sing," explains the health benefits of humming.

-- If the vibrations extend throughout the nasal area and even in the cheeks give yourself a pat-on-the-back.
+- If the vibrations extend throughout the nasal area and even in the cheeks, pat yourself on the back.

 - You are humming correctly.
 Continue humming and notice how the busy self-talk stops.

-- If you fail to feel any buzzing or vibrations, you are holding too much tension in your lips.
-Relax the neck head and shoulder areas.
+- If you fail to feel any buzzing or vibrations, you hold too much tension in your lips.
+Relax the neck, head, and shoulder areas.
 Now, try it again.

 Humming is as easy and natural as breathing.
 At times we aren't even aware we're humming.
-Children will often be found humming while at play.
-The sound of a musical hum can indicate that we're happy, contented, or even in a state of bliss.
+Children often hum while at play.
+Our feline friends will purr when contented, and the sound of a musical hum can indicate that we're happy, contented, or even in a state of bliss.

-But hold on - I have some astounding news for you.
+But hold on - I have some fantastic news for you.
 Humming is loaded with health benefits.
-Stay with me and I'll have you humming your way to health and loving it!
+Stay with me, and I'll have you humming your way to health and loving it!

 Sinus Problems And Humming

-To keep the sinuses healthy and free from infection, the air flow must be smooth between the sinus and nasal cavity.
+The airflow must be smooth between the sinus and nasal cavity to keep the sinuses healthy and free from infection.
 One of the best ways to do this is to hum.
 Whether you hum along to your favorite song as you drive down the road or during meditation, it's all effective.
 The results will be the same.
 They help to stimulate the entire sinus and nasal cavity area.